 A Global Alliance for Zika Virus Control and Prevention

-The three‐year multidisciplinary ZIKAlliance project links large observational multicentre cohort studies with basic scientific research to focus on the following three key objectives:
+The three‐year multidisciplinary ZIKAlliance project links large observational multicentre cohort studies with basic scientific research to focus on the following four key objectives:

-To meet its three key objectives, the scientific project has been organised in 12 Work Packages, with:
+To meet its four key objectives, the scientific project has been organised in 12 Work Packages, with:

 - WP9 to management;

 - three additional packages created for organising collaboration with the consortia ZikaPlan and ZIKAction.
 They relate to harmonisation of protocols and data sharing (WP10), to common management and communication strategy (WP 11) and to the organisation of a common preparedness network (WP 12);